 For SAT test takers in Kenya, it is required that you have an acceptable form of ID for your exams as follows:

 - Valid Student ID

 - Valid Kenyan National ID

-If a student does not have one of the above, he can use Student ID Form.
-This is provided by his last Educational Institution.
+If a student does not have one of the above, they can use Student ID Form.
+This is provided by their last Educational Institution.
 All form of IDs must meet the following requirements:

 - Must be valid (if there is provision of date must not be expired)

 - Must bear student’s name as he/she registered for the exam.

 SAT test day checklist

 - Print your admission ticket – you must show your printed admission ticket to get into the testing room.
 Electronic tickets are NOT allowed.

 - Check your photo ID – you MUST bring a VALID ID that bears your full legal names.
 The name on your ID MUST exactly match the name on your admission ticket.